 Governance refers to the way in which decions are made - the decision making process.
 This indicator is specificaly individual perceptions of the decision making process for Puget Sound environmental issues.
 As such, it is a subjective measure.

-While on average, all counties reported a "neutral" or "somewhat agree" perception of Puget Sound natural resource governance, respondents from Pierce and Kitsap counties tended to agree more with statements on environmental governance relative to those around them (red, hot spots in map above).
-Respondents from Mason, Snohomish, and Clallam counties tended to agree less with statements on environmental governance (blue, cold spots) than those around them.
+While on average, all counties reported a "neutral" or "somewhat agree" perception of Puget Sound natural resource governance, respondents from Snohomish county tended to disagree more with statements on environmental governance.

-A regression model that explains the demographic predictors of good governance perceptions was only able to describe 4 percent of the variation in responses.
+A regression model that explains the demographic predictors of good governance perceptions was only able to describe one percent of the variation in responses.
 As such, it is likely that response variance is due more to individual experiences, personality traits, values and attitudes.
-That said, according to the model, those who were more likely (even if slightly) to perceive good governance were newer to the region, female, urban, and had higher incomes.
-These results match some of the evidence that rural and poorer populations feel more marginalized by policy decisions made in urban centers.
-These results also likely reflect the current trend of identity politics.
+That said, according to the model, those who were more likely (even if slightly) to perceive good governance were newer to the region and held more liberal political idealogies.
+These results reflect the current trend of identity politics.
 We must be careful to not read too much into these predictor variables as, again, they only describe a small portion of the variance in responses.